conduktor/conduktor-docs/docs/guide/reference/index.md

 The resources reference page lists all the concepts that can be manipulated in Console, as well as how to manage them using an Infra as Code (IaC) approach.

-There are two kinds of API keys that you can use with the Conduktor CLI, the API and Terraform:
+There are two kinds of API keys that you can use with the Conduktor <GlossaryTerm>CLI</GlossaryTerm>, the API and Terraform:

 - <Label type="AdminToken" /> - have all the permissions over all the resources in Console.
 In general, *AdminToken* can bypass application owners.
 - <Label type="AppToken" /> - permissions are limited to application instances and ownership is defined via Self-service

+## Resource categories

-The resources presented here can be managed from the CLI, the API, Terraform, or the Console UI.
+Our resources can be managed via the CLI, the API, Terraform (using the API keys), or Console UI (which relies on <GlossaryTerm>RBAC</GlossaryTerm>).

-- CLI, Terraform and Public API uses an API Key to validate permissions.
-- Console UI relies on RBAC model to validate what the user can do.

-## Conduktor resources

-The resources are split into three categories:
+There are three categories:

 - [Console resources](/guide/reference/console-reference) exist only in Console.
 For example, users, groups, permissions, cluster configurations, alerts. data masking policies.
 - [Kafka resources](/guide/reference/kafka-reference) get created in the Kafka ecosystem, e.g.: topics, subjects, connectors.
-- [Self-service resources](/guide/reference/self-service-reference) are: application groups, topic policies, application instances.
+- [Self-service resources](/guide/reference/self-service-reference) such as application groups and topic policies.

-### Limitations

-We're working hard to bring everything that you can do using Console UI into the Conduktor CLI, APIs and Terraform.

-For a quick visual reference, each resource will list the supported systems with relevant tags:

-<Label type="UI" /> <Label type="CLI" /> <Label type="API" /> <Label type="TF" />

-### Conduktor labels
+## Conduktor labels

-Conduktor labels allow you to add metadata, filter and organize your resources.
+Conduktor Console labels allow you to add metadata, filter, categorize and organize your resources.
 Check the following table for the list of currently supported resources.

 - <Label type="FullLabelSupport" />
 - <Label type="PartialLabelSupport" />
 - <Label type="MissingLabelSupport" />

+## Supported resources

 | Resource                     | API/CLI support | Terraform support    | Label support  |
 |------------------------------|-----------------|----------------------|----------------|